bg2bhc/gr-dslwp/README.md

 ## Important Before Running
 ---------------------------------------
-Please edit the path in Program Tracking CC in all the demod grc to the correct program tracking file.
+Please edit the path in Program Tracking CC in all the demod GRCs to the correct program tracking file.
 Currently gr-dslwp/examples/ program_tracking_dslwp-a_20180520_window1.txt for the first launch window.

+As the bandwidth of the downlink signal is quite small, please calibrate your receiver frequency within 500 Hz.
+Warming up your receiver for at least 15 minutes, then transmit with a precise frequency, and edit the value of f_offset in frontend GRCs in Hz.

 ## Coherent GMSK Demodulator